How to avoid the UK pension lifetime allowance

 If the value of your pension exceeds the Lifetime Allowance, you will pay a tax charge, known as the Lifetime Allowance tax charge.

-There are several scenarios that trigger a Lifetime Allowance test, and thus a possible tax charge, including taking money out of your pension, transferring your pension overseas, or turning 75 without having taken benefits from your pensions.
+There are several scenarios that trigger a Lifetime Allowance test, and thus a possible tax charge.
+These include taking money out of your pension, transferring your pension overseas and reaching age 75.

 What is the lifetime allowance tax charge?

-The amount you have in your pension above the LTA is subject to a tax charge.
+The lifetime allowance is the amount of money you can have in your pension before you pay a tax charge.

 The rate of tax you’ll pay will depend on how you withdraw your money from your pensions.